37 Types of Wedding Venues You Need to See Before Making Your Final Decision

 Couples looking for an intimate setting and delicious food may gravitate toward a restaurant with private event space.
 Our study found 6% of newlyweds host a reception at a restaurant.
 Some of the benefits of a restaurant venue are that they're usually well decorated, which means you can save on deco,r and the food and service are typically top-notch.
 However, restaurants tend to be smaller, so if you're hosting a more intimate wedding day or a rehearsal dinner, this venue is the one.

 Sports stadiums aren't only for the games they can also be used during the off-season to host your wedding reception.
-Try to rent out the stadium of your favorite baseball, football or soccer team and serve delicious crowd favorites like popcorn, hot dogs and candy.
+Try to rent out a location like Yankee Stadium for a baseball-themed wedding or the home of whatever sports team you love.
+Serve delicious crowd favorites like popcorn, hot dogs and candy.
 Make your event even more unique by handing out party favors that complement the sports theme––think football-shaped cookies or referee jerseys with your and your partner's initials on the back.

 Similar to campgrounds, this type of wedding venue is made for outdoor-loving to-be-weds and guests, but this has a pinch of nostalgia mixed in since it allows you and your loved ones to relive memories of your youth.
-To increase the personalized feel of your wedding, try to book the summer camp you went to as a kid or discover a new one to love.
-Plan your affair with the summer camp theme in mind, so create a camp-inspired food and drink menu and host competitive games.
+To increase the personalized feel of your wedding, try to book the camp you went to as a kid or discover a summer camp wedding venue to love.
+Plan your affair with summer camp wedding ideas in mind to create a camp-inspired food and drink menu and host competitive games.
 Just remember there's limited to no phone service at some summer camps, so choose wisely if you're not trying to have an unplugged wedding.

 Tree houses have always been a kid's dream hangout, but they can also double as your ceremony and reception location.
 Some venues have bridges that connect multiple tree houses so guests can walk among the treetops and visit one another's living quarters.
 It really is an enchanting scene when fairy lights and nature come together.
-Research what tree houses are available for your wedding date if you're planning a small boho, casual or rustic gathering.
+Research what tree house wedding venues are available for your date if you're planning a small boho, casual or rustic gathering.

 If one or both of the engaged duo attended a particular college or university, it's fitting to celebrate their nuptials at their alma mater––1% of newlyweds said they booked this option.
 Many colleges have their own event spaces available for rent, and a scenic campus is a bonus.
 Don't forget to have a secondary cake at the reception that honors your school as well.